Pandas (software)

-The library is highly optimized for performance, with critical code paths written in Cython or C.

-DataFrames

-Pandas is mainly used for data analysis and associated manipulation of tabular data in DataFrames.
-Pandas allows importing data from various file formats such as comma-separated values, JSON, Parquet, SQL database tables or queries, and Microsoft Excel.
-Pandas allows various data manipulation operations such as merging, reshaping, selecting, as well as data cleaning, and data wrangling features.
-The development of pandas introduced into Python many comparable features of working with DataFrames that were established in the R programming language.
-The pandas library is built upon another library NumPy, which is oriented to efficiently working with arrays instead of the features of working on DataFrames.
+The development of Pandas introduced into Python many comparable features of working with DataFrames that were established in the R programming language.
+The library is built upon another library, NumPy.

 History

-Developer Wes McKinney started working on pandas in 2008 while at AQR Capital Management out of the need for a high performance, flexible tool to perform quantitative analysis on financial data.
-Before leaving AQR he was able to convince management to allow him to open source the library.
+Developer Wes McKinney started working on Pandas in 2008 while at AQR Capital Management out of the need for a high performance, flexible tool to perform quantitative analysis on financial data.
+Before leaving AQR, he was able to convince management to allow him to open source the library.

 Another AQR employee, Chang She, joined the effort in 2012 as the second major contributor to the library.

-In 2015, pandas signed on as a fiscally sponsored project of NumFOCUS, a 501(c)(3) nonprofit charity in the United States.
+In 2015, Pandas signed on as a fiscally sponsored project of NumFOCUS, a 501(c)(3) nonprofit charity in the United States.